jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_EXECUTOR_LOG_METHOD

+This configuration variable is used by the [executor component](/docs/administration/worker/components/executor/) for the worker.

-This should be the logging method or strategy used for the [executor component](/docs/administration/worker/components/executor/) for the worker.
+This variable sets the logging method used by the worker for uploading workload logs to the Vela [server](/docs/administration/server/).

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
-This variable has a default value of `linux`.
+This variable has a default value of `byte-chunks`.

 The possible options to provide for this variable are: